Market

 Determination of fair values:

-The following are the basis of assumptions used to estimate the fair value of financial assets and liabilities that are measured at fair value on recurring basis :
+The following are the basis of assumptions used to estimate the fair value of financial assets and liabilities that are measured at fair value on recurring basis:

-Investment in mutual funds : The fair values represent net asset value as stated by the issuers of these mutual fund units in the published statements.
+Investment in mutual funds: The fair values represent net asset value as stated by the issuers of these mutual fund units in the published statements.
 Net asset values represent the price at which the issuer will issue further units in the mutual fund and the price at which such units are redeemed.

-Equity investments : Equity investments traded in an active market are determined by reference to their quoted market prices.
+Equity investments: Equity investments traded in an active market are determined by reference to their quoted market prices.
 Other equity investments where quoted prices are not available, fair values are determined by reference to the expected discounted cash flows from the underlying net assets or current market value of net assets.

-The Company’s activities are exposed to variety of financial risks.
+The Company's activities are exposed to variety of financial risks.
 These risks include market risk (including foreign exchange risk and interest rate risks), credit risks and liquidity risk.
-The Company’s overall risk management program seeks to minimise potential adverse effects on the financial performance of the Company through established policies and processes which are laid down to ascertain the extent of risks, setting appropriate limits, controls, continuous monitoring and its compliance.
+The Company's overall risk management programme seeks to minimise potential adverse effects on the financial performance of the Company through established policies and processes which are laid down to ascertain the extent of risks, setting appropriate limits, controls, continuous monitoring and its compliance.

-(a) Market risk :
+(a) Market risk:

 Market risk refers to the possibility that changes in the market rates may have impact on the Company's profits or the value of its holding of financial instruments.
 The Company is exposed to market risks on account of foreign exchange rates, interest rates and underlying equity prices.

-(a1) Foreign currency exchange rate risk :
+(a1) Foreign currency exchange rate risk:

 The Company's foreign currency risk arises from its foreign operations, investments in foreign subsidiaries, foreign currency transactions and foreign currency borrowings.
 The fluctuation in foreign currency exchange rates may have potential impact on the income statement and equity, where any transaction references more than one currency or where assets/liabilities are denominated in a currency other than the functional currency of the Company.

-Since a major part of the Company’s revenue is in foreign currency and major part of the costs are in Indian Rupees, any movement in currency rates would have impact on the Company’s performance.
-Consequently, the overall objective of the foreign currency risk management is to minimise the short term currency impact on its revenue and cash-flow in order to improve the predictability of the financial performance.
+Since a major part of the Company's revenue is in foreign currency and major part of the costs are in Indian Rupees, any movement in currency rates would have impact on the Company's performance.
+Consequently, the overall objective of the foreign currency risk management is to minimise the short-term currency impact on its revenue and cash-flow in order to improve the predictability of the financial performance.

 The major foreign currency exposures for the Company are denominated in USD & EURO.
 Additionally, there are transactions which are entered into in other currencies and are not significant in relation to the total volume of the foreign currency exposures.
-The Company hedges all trade receivables and future cash flows upto a maximum of 24 months forward based on historical trends, budgets and monthly sales estimates.
+The Company hedges all trade receivables and future cash flows up to a maximum of 24 months forward based on historical trends, budgets and monthly sales estimates.
 The foreign exchange forward contracts are denominated in the same currency as the highly probable forecast sales, therefore the hedge ratio is 1:1 based on management's current assessment.
 The Company enters into cross-currency swaps to hedge all foreign currency borrowings.
 Hedge effectiveness is assessed on a regular basis.

-(a2) Interest rate risk :
+(a2) Interest rate risk:

 Interest rate risk refers to the possibility that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rate.
 The Company is exposed to fluctuations in interest rates in respect of foreign currency borrowings and rupee borrowings.
 The company manages its interest rate risk by closely monitoring the movements in the market interest rates.

-Cash flow risk in respect of variable rate instruments :
+Cash flow risk in respect of variable rate instruments:

-A reasonably possible change of 100 basis points in interest rates at the reporting date would have increase/ (decrease) pre-tax profit or loss and pre-tax equity by I 29.35 crores.
+A reasonably possible change of 100 basis points in interest rates at the reporting date would have increase/ (decrease) pre-tax profit or loss and pre-tax equity by H16.06 crores.
 This analysis assumes that all other variables remains constant and change occurs on reporting date.
 The year end balances are not representative of the average borrowings during the year.

-Fair value risk in respect of fixed rate instruments :
+Fair value risk in respect of fixed rate instruments:

 The Company carries borrowings at amortised cost and hence, change in the interest rate at reporting date does not affect statement of profit and loss.

-(b) Credit risk :
+(b) Credit risk:

 Credit risk is the risk of financial loss arising from counter party failure to repay or service debt according to the contractual terms or obligations.
 Credit risk encompasses of the direct risk of default, the risk of deterioration of creditworthiness as well as concentration of risks.
 Financial instruments that are subject to concentrations of credit risk materially consists of trade receivables, investments and derivative financial instruments.